 - documents to evidence any guarantee arrangement

-If the fund is a non-UCITS retail scheme (NURS) or qualified investor scheme (QIS) managed by a UK AIFM, you also have to notify us of the new AIF under management using this form:
+If the fund is a non-UCITS retail scheme (NURS) or qualified investor scheme (QIS) managed by a UK AIFM, you must also notify us of the new AIF under management using this form:

-When applying for fund authorisation. you can provide one draft KIID/NURS-KII document as an illustration of the proposal, such as a draft KIID/NURS-KII reflecting income units with any differences within unit class designations being identified.
+When applying for fund authorisation, you can provide one draft KIID/NURS-KII/PRIIPS KID document as an illustration of the proposal, such as a draft KIID/NURS-KII/PRIIPS KID reflecting income units with any differences within unit class designations being identified.

-You will also have to confirm that any amendments made during our review process will be included in the final versions to be submitted with Form FN (DOC, 133KB, 6 pages).
-You have to submit a KIID/NURS-KII for all unit classes being issued, unless a representative KIID/NURS-KII (as per the Regulations) is being produced, with Form FN.
+You must also confirm that any amendments made during our review process will be included in the final versions to be submitted with Form FN (DOC).
+You must submit a KIID/NURS-KII for all unit classes being issued, unless a representative KIID/NURS-KII is being produced, with Form FN.

 The current application fees are detailed in the fees manual.